rpyron/delim-SOM/README.md

 ## 4. SOM training and clustering

-The core analysis consists of training replicate SOMs and then clustering their codebook vectors into candidate lineages.
+The core analysis of *delim-SOM* consists of training replicate SOMs and then clustering their codebook vectors to identify candidate lineages.
 For multilayer analyses, only individuals shared across all layers are retained.

 ### 4.1 SOM training

-First, we train the SOM map using the recommended defaults.
+First, we train multiple SOM maps using the recommended defaults.
 `N.steps` controls the number of training iterations for each SOM, while `N.replicates` controls the number of independently trained SOMs.
-Replicates are run in parallel by default, with the number of cores specified using `N.cores` (3-4 cores worked well in testing).
+Replicates are run in parallel by default (recommended for large datasets), with the number of cores specified using `N.cores` (3-4 cores worked well in testing).
 Samples and variables containing more than 50% missing data are removed by default using `max.NA.row = 0.5` and `max.NA.col = 0.5`.
 Results can be saved during training using `save.SOM.results = TRUE` and `save.SOM.results.name`.